 Coronavirus (COVID-19): change to service

-On advice from the government regarding the coronavirus (COVID-19), weddings and civil partnership ceremonies will be allowed to take place from 4 July 2020 with a limited number of guests.
+Following the latest coronavirus (COVID-19) advice from the government, small weddings and civil partnership ceremonies are allowed to take place with a limited number of guests.

 See further information about changes to services.